eye3/nkit4nodejs/README.md

 - Pretty print with custom indentation and newline characters
 - Define special object key name for attributes
 - Define special object key name for text
-- Define which element of result xml string must contain CDATA section
+- Define which elements of result xml string must contain CDATA section
 - Define precision for float numbers
 - Define format for Date objects
 - Define representation for *true* and *false* values